The Ethics Essay Prize

-In celebration of our 25th anniversary, SMU’s Maguire Center for Ethics and Public Responsibility is proud to announce the Ethics Essay Prize - an undergraduate essay competition, open to all undergraduate students enrolled at SMU.
-The competition is intended to encourage the development of ethical discernment, imagination, and thoughtful reflection among students.
-We hope it will challenge undergraduates to consider the role of ethics in their lives.
-Further, the contest provides the Maguire Ethics Center with valuable insights into topics of importance to undergraduates.
+SMU’s Maguire Center for Ethics and Public Responsibility is proud to host the 2023-2024 Ethics Essay Prize - an essay competition open to all undergraduate and graduate students enrolled at SMU.
+The competition encourages the development of ethical discernment, imagination, and thoughtful reflection by challenging students to consider the role of ethics in their lives.
+Further, the contest provides the Maguire Ethics Center valuable insights into topics of importance to students.

 First Place: $1,000

 The competition maintains separate divisions for graduate and undergraduate submissions; however, both categories now share a uniform deadline of February 28th.

 Explore your preferred topic by selecting one of the prompts presented below:

 1. Reflect on an ethical issue you have encountered in your own life and analyze and evaluate the situation.
 Describe the ethical dilemma you faced, providing relevant context and exploring the factors that contributed to the complexity of the issue.
 Reflect on your decision-making process, considering the role of personal values, moral principles, and ethical reasoning in shaping your response to the ethical issue.
 Finally, discuss the lessons you have learned from this experience and how it has influenced your understanding of ethics in real-life situations.

 2. Analyze a contemporary societal issue of significance by examining the ethical dimensions, implications, or potential solutions related to the chosen issue.
 Consider the broader collective impact, potential conflicts of interest, and the ethical responsibilities of individuals, institutions, and organizations involved.
 Your essay should present a well-reasoned argument, incorporating relevant ethical theories and principles to support your analysis and recommendations.

 Ethics Essay Prize submissions, students applied an ethical framework to their